 2 Multiple Venues

 This game is the first edition of euros which will take place across different cities in Europe.
 Earlier, there was usually a host country where all the matches of the tournament, except for the final, will be played in the home teams’ country.
 The finals will take place in Wembley stadium in London.
 This will prevent overcrowding of fans, press, and the players in one country and will promote less travel

 Some venues may increase or decrease the number of spectators depending on the covid situation around the area, where each spectator will have to present a negative covid test to enter the stadium.
 The same applies to players, staff, coaches, and other organizers. some venues can be allowed to operate at full strength as the tournament progresses

 3 Remote media

-Different countries across Europe hosting the tournament have imposed a different set of protocols and rules for the traveling fans.
-For example, Russia asked fans traveling from the UK to quarantine for 14 days in Russia, as the new delta plus variant is prevalent in the UK which creates a big hurdle for fans.
+Different countries across Europe hosting the tournament have imposed a different set of protocols and rules for the travelling fans.
+For example, Russia asked fans travelling from the UK to quarantine for 14 days in Russia, as the new delta plus variant is prevalent in the UK which creates a big hurdle for fans.
 In Germany, the quarantine period is 10 days, while the UK has a strict covid protocol with firm testing with no exceptions and a quarantine period of 5 days.
 In Budapest, fans are required to have a negative covid test report and wrist band, also the fans are expected to reach 3 hours before the fixture is about to begin to prevent overcrowding at queues.
-Azerbaijan has exempted players from recurring covid tets
+Azerbaijan has exempted players from recurring covid tests.

 5 Controlling of fan zones